 Amara squeals in delight but immediately silences herself when the niphredylle loosens some leaves overhead, its sleep disturbed.
 “I would be honoured!” she whispers, embracing her teacher.

 In the glow of the bushes, they pick their ingredients, the trees snoring gently all around.
-Together, master and apprentice swim home, Elowan promising to teach Amara how to use the stonefruits in the morning.
+Together, baker and apprentice swim home, Elowan promising to teach Amara how to use the stonefruits in the morning.